Sex is important when it comes to any romantic relationship.

 Megadating is the method I used during my 100 date experiment.
 It involves dating a variety of people at once in order to learn more about what you want in a relationship, increase self-esteem and ultimately finding a girlfriend.

 Want to learn more?
 Book an introductory Skype session with me today.
-During our 50-minute session, we’ll discuss your dating roadblocks, goals, and create an action plan.
+During our intro session, we’ll discuss your dating roadblocks, goals, create an action plan, and see if my 3 month coaching program could be right for you.

 Just like good sex, good relationships aren’t reserved for the lucky few.
 My strategies and programs are designed to help you build confidence and avoid settling for a mediocre relationship.